Peer Education Grant

 Earliest Project Start Date

-April 1, 2024
+September 1, 2024

 Budget: OAR will support projects that use OAR’s peer education materials (Kit for KidsAutism Tuned In) to increase autism awareness and acceptance.
 Example projects include awareness campaigns, workshops, and presentations.
-Eligible expenses include but are not limited to OAR’s peer education materials, print costs, honorariums and travel expenses for guest speakers, venue rental, and refreshments.
+Eligible expenses include but are not limited to OAR’s peer education materials, print costs, honorariums, travel expenses for guest speakers, venue rental, and refreshments.
 Funds cannot be used to cover salaries.

 OAR will mail the check and peer education materials separately to arrive prior to the project start date.
 Grantees must submit a final report, budget, and copies of receipts one month after the project has ended.